nasa-fornax/fornax-documentation/README.md

 * Click "Start".
 In a few moments, you will find yourself in JupyterLab.

 ### 3. Start a new notebook.
-  * Click on the the blue `+` in the upper left of the Jupyterlab window to open the launcher, which will give you the option to open a Notbook or a Terminal.
-Choose the "science_demo" kernal under "Notebook".
+  * Click on the the blue `+` in the upper left of the JupyterLab window to open the launcher, which will give you the option to open a Notebook or a Terminal.
+Choose the "science_demo" kernel under "Notebook".
 This will open a new notebook that you can start coding in and run on the platform.

  ![new launcher](./static/images/new_launcher.png)